exploratory-io/book/import/stripe.md

 # Import Stripe API Data

-You can get data from Stripe API.
-Access REST API by OAuth.
-The document of the API is [here](https://stripe.com/docs/api).
+You can get your payment data from Stripe quickly.
+Take a look at this [blog post](https://blog.exploratory.io/importing-stripe-payment-data-visualize-and-schedule-with-exploratory-3b1422a9cf8b) for the details.

 # Input parameters

-* Data Type - Type of data to get from the API.
+* Data Type - Select a type of Stripe data set.
-* Start Date - Filter data created later than this.
+* Start Date - Set a 'starting date'.
+It will extract the data whose transaction dates are after this date.
 The default is to get all data.